eclipse-iceoryx/iceoryx/doc/design/error-handling.md

 The error handler cannot be used in hoofs.

-Whether it is appropriate to use ``cxx::expected`` even if STL compatibility is broken by doing so depends on the circumstances and needs to be decided on a case-by-case basis.
-If the function has no STL counterpart ``cxx::expected`` can be used freely to communicate potential failure to the caller.
+Whether it is appropriate to use ``iox::expected`` even if STL compatibility is broken by doing so depends on the circumstances and needs to be decided on a case-by-case basis.
+If the function has no STL counterpart ``iox::expected`` can be used freely to communicate potential failure to the caller.

 It should be noted that since currently `Expects` and `Ensures` are active at release mode, prolific usage of these will incur a runtime cost.
 Since this is likely to change in the future, it is still advised to use them to document the developer's intentions.